efrenbernal90/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

+Initial look into the data required some cleaning up and sorting.
+Kickstarter data was filtered based on 'Parent category,' followed by converting Unix time stamps into standard date format (MM/DD/YYYY).
+Formula used to convert timestamps:
+> =(((Ref cell/60)/60)/24)+DATE(1970,1,1)

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?